MeienWan/meien.github.io/README.md

   During the time when I was going through the course website and slides to catch on the previous ones, I was getting assured by the fun stuff the fun way that prof teaches and speaks, that I've made the right choice by enrolling into this course!

 What's this website for?
   Well...
 Initially it's just a homework requirement.
-But 来都来了，maybe I should grasp this chance to record something interesting from this course and maybe some of my thoughts during this amazing journey ( as I'm sure it would be! )
+But maybe I should grasp this chance to record something interesting from this course and maybe some of my thoughts during this amazing journey ( as I'm sure it would be! )
   So maybe I would choose it to be a kind of diary to record my progress of this course!
   And I really hope this won't be too foggy for me and I can really grasp the important ideas deeply in mind!